-Dean: Dr. James Lumpkin, Professor
+Dean: Dr. Rama Yelkur, Professor

-Location: CFO 507
+Location: CFO 507-Denton

-HCA Program Director: Gerald R. Goodman, Professor
+HCA Program Director: Dr. Rigoberto Delgado, Associate Professor

-Location: IHSH 7114
+Location: IHSH 7114-Houston

 Graduate Degrees Offered

-- Master of Business Administration (M.B.A.) - Accounting Emphasis
+- Master of Business Administration (M.B.A.) - Accounting

-- Master of Business Administration (M.B.A.) - Business Analytics Emphasis
+- Master of Business Administration (M.B.A.) - Business Analytics

-- Master of Business Administration (M.B.A.) - Healthcare Administration Emphasis
+- Master of Business Administration (M.B.A.) - Healthcare Administration

-- Master of Business Administration (M.B.A.) - Human Resources Management Emphasis
+- Master of Business Administration (M.B.A.) - Human Resources Management

-- Master of Health Systems Management (M.H.S.M.)
+- Master of Business Administration (M.B.A.) - Sport Management

-- Master of Healthcare Administration (M.H.A.) - Houston Center
+- Master of Healthcare Administration (M.H.A.)

 Foundation coursework may be required for students who have not completed undergraduate coursework in business or healthcare, or do not have appropriate business or healthcare experience.
-The need for foundation coursework is assessed on an individual case basis, by evaluating the student's undergraduate transcripts and current resume.
+The need for foundation coursework is assessed on an individual case basis by evaluating the student's undergraduate transcripts and current resume.

 Master of Business Administration (M.B.A.)